smart-edge-open/specs/openness_epc.md

 ## 4G LTE CUPS architectural aspects
 In 3GPP Release 14 (2016-2017), a study item, "Control and User Plane Separation of EPC Nodes (CUPS)" was introduced.
 As explained in [3GPP_CUPS], the motivation for this work was to keep up with the growth rate in user data traffic, which has been growing at 100%/year in recent years, due to the proliferation of smart devices and the usage of video traffic.
 Reducing user plane latency and increasing throughput was a high priority.
 The study item responded with a specification in which the control and user planes of the EPC could be scaled in a flexible manner.

-CUPS is being adopted widely by network operators, making the integration of the CUPS architecture with edge computing is high priority.
-The most recent release of CUPS in Release 15, [3GPP_23214], for architecture reference model is described at https://www.3gpp.org/cups.
+CUPS is being adopted widely by network operators, making the integration of the CUPS architecture with edge computing a necessity.
+The most recent release of CUPS in Release 15, [3GPP_23214], and a summary of its architecture may be found in [3GPP_CUPS].

 The remainder of this white paper will focus on the CUPS architecture and its integration with edge computing platforms.

 In CUPS, additional reference points Sxa,  Sxb, and Sxc between the corresponding control plane,  user plane, and traffic detection functions of the EPC, are defined.
 The Packet Forwarding Control Protocol (PFCP) runs on these reference points, allowing sessions to be set up between control plane and user plane elements.
 With some restrictions at initialization time, multiple sessions between control plane functions and user plane functions may be established.
 The Sx sessions establish the detection, forwarding,  QoS, and DNS rules to be followed by the user plane functions; these rules determine the initial selection of an SGW-U when a UE is first attached, the destinations to where user plane packets are routed by the user plane functions, and how user plane data streams may be buffered or throttled during the process.

 Thus, the strategy for integrating an edge platform with a CUPS network is to coordinate the configuration rules established in the EPC user plane functions with the deployment of edge platform applications, so that the user plane functions are co-located with the corresponding edge platform.

 The 3GPP standard describes multiple ways to select SGW-U and PGW-U during the UE initial attach or PDN connection establishment phases.
 The implementer has flexibility to choose from multiple methods that best serves their Edge requirements.
-This implementation in OpenNESS presents a subset of those methods for selection of user plane and steering subscriber’s data to closest user plane nodes, where the application data processing can be co-located with the gateway.
-APN (or APN FQDN per 3GPP TS 23.003) can be used in selection process of PGW-U, following which the selection of SGW-U can be based on TAC which is based on location of Network topology and current location of subscriber.
+This implementation in OpenNESS presents a subset of those methods for selection of user plane and for steering subscriber traffic to an appropriate user plane node (usually the closest), where the application data processing can be co-located with the gateway.
+The APN (or APN FQDN, per 3GPP TS 23.003) can be used in selection process of PGW-U, following which the selection of SGW-U can be based on the TAC, which is based on the network topology and the current location of the subscriber.

 ## Integration with Edge Platform